alexedwards/scs/README.md

 This package requires Go 1.12 or newer.

-It is not compatible with the [Echo](https://echo.labstack.com/) framework.
-Please consider using the [Echo session manager](https://echo.labstack.com/middleware/session) instead.
+You may have [some problems](https://github.com/alexedwards/scs/issues/57) using this package with the [Echo](https://echo.labstack.com/) framework.
+If you do, then please consider using the [Echo session manager](https://echo.labstack.com/middleware/session) instead.